robeeeeey/handtalk-challenge/README.md

-Then you can run with
+Then you can run the script by

 ```shell
 python3 main.py